IDIOM CONNECTION

 extend credit to (someone)

-- to permit someone to buy something on credit
+- to permit someone to owe you money or to use credit

-The bank extended credit to the small company so that they could continue to operate.
+The bank extended credit to the small company so that they could expand its business.

 extend one's sympathy to (someone)